-- The cryptographic method for authenticity is DES/Retail MAC provided by F.Crypto - On error (wrong MAC, wrong challenge) the user role is not identified/authenticated - On success the session keys are created and stored for Secure Messaging (optional) - 2.
-In the Personalization phase: - Symmetric BAC authentication method [1, 10] with following properties - The authentication is as specified by ICAO - It uses a challenge from the MRTD - The cryptographic method for confidentiality is Triple-DES/CBC provided by F.Crypto - The cryptographic method for authenticity is DES/Retail MAC provided by F.Crypto - On error (wrong MAC, wrong challenge) the user role is not identified/authenticated - After three consecutive failed authentication attempts the authentication method is blocked and the key is no longer usable (retry counter with a value of 3) - On success the session keys are created and stored for Secure Messaging - Secure Messaging with following properties - The Secure Messaging is as specified by ICAO - The cryptographic method for confidentiality is Triple-DES/CBC provided by F.Crypto - The cryptographic method for authenticity is DES/Retail MAC provided by F.Crypto - In a Secure Messaging protected command the method for confidentiality and the method for authenticity must be present - The initialization vector is a zero-IV for encryption and an encrypted Send Sequence Counter (SSC) for MAC - A session key is used - On any command that is not protected correctly with the session keys these are overwritten according to FIPS 140-2 [31] (or better) and a new BAC authentication is required - Keys in transient memory are overwritten after usage - In the Operational Use phase - PACE authentication method [8] - \ It uses an MRZ or a Card Access Number - \ The cryptographic method for confidentiality is AES/CBC or 3DES/CBC provided by F.Crypto - \ The cryptographic method for authenticity is CMAC or Retail-MAC provided by F.Crypto - \ On error (wrong MAC, wrong challenge) the user role is not identified/authenticated
+- Secure Messaging with following properties: - The Secure Messaging is as specified by ICAO. - The cryptographic method for confidentiality is Triple-DES/CBC provided by F.Crypto. - The cryptographic method for authenticity is DES/Retail MAC provided by F.Crypto. - In a Secure Messaging protected command the method for confidentiality and the method for authenticity must be present. - The initialization vector is a zero-IV for encryption and an encrypted Send Sequence Counter (SSC) for MAC. - A session key is used. - Upon any command that is not protected correctly with the session keys these are overwritten according to FIPS 140-2 [FIPS\140-2] (or better) and a new BAC authentication is required. - Keys and data in transient memory are overwritten after usage. - In the Operational Use phase: - PACE authentication method [BSI\TR-03110-1] with following properties: - \ It uses an MRZ or a Card Access Number. - \ The cryptographic method for confidentiality is AES/CBC or 3DES/CBC provided by F.Crypto. - \ The cryptographic method for authenticity is CMAC or Retail-MAC provided by F.Crypto. - \ On error (wrong MAC, wrong challenge) the user role is not identified/authenticated. - \ On success the session keys are created and stored for Secure Messaging. - \ Keys and data in transient memory are overwritten after usage. - Secure Messaging with following properties: - \ The cryptographic method for confidentiality is AES/CBC or 3DES/CBC provided by F.Crypto. - \ The cryptographic method for authenticity is CMAC or Retail-MAC provided by F.Crypto. - \ In a Secure Messaging protected command the method for confidentiality and the method for authenticity must be present. - \ The initialization vector is a zero-IV for 3DES encryption and an encrypted Send Sequence Counter (SSC) for AES encryption, CMAC and Retail-MAC. - \ A session key is used. - \ On any command that is not protected correctly with the session keys these are overwritten according to FIPS 140-2 [FIPS\140-2] (or better) and a new PACE authentication is required. - \ Keys and data in transient memory are overwritten after usage. - Active Authentication with following properties: - According to TrPKI [ICAO\PKI] using RSA from F.IC\CL. - Chip Authentication with following properties: - According to TR-03110 [BSI\TR-03110-1] using ECDH from F.IC\CL. - Session keys are created and stored for Secure Messaging replacing existing session keys.

-- \ On success the session keys are created and stored for Secure Messaging - Secure Messaging with following properties - \ The cryptographic method for confidentiality is AES/CBC or 3DES/CBC provided by F.Crypto - \ The cryptographic method for authenticity is CMAC or Retail-MAC provided by F.Crypto - \ In a Secure Messaging protected command the method for confidentiality and the method for authenticity must be present - \ The initialization vector is a zero-IV for 3DES encryption and an encrypted Send Sequence Counter (SSC) for AES encryption, CMAC and Retail-MAC. - \ A session key is used - \ On any command that is not protected correctly with the session keys these are overwritten according to FIPS 140-2 [31] (or better) and a new PACE authentication is required - \ Keys in transient memory are overwritten after usage - Active Authentication with following properties - According to TrPKI [10] using RSA from F.IC\CL. - Chip Authentication with following properties - According to TR-03110 [8] using ECDH from F.IC\CL - Session keys are created and stored for Secure Messaging replacing existing session keys. - Terminal Authentication with following properties - According to TR03110 [8] checking certificates with ECDSA from F.IC\CL - It uses a challenge from the MRTD - Usable only in a Secure Messaging session with Chip Authentication key - It distinguishes between the roles - \ Country Verifier Certification Authority - \ Domestic and foreign Document Verifier - \ Domestic and foreign Extended Inspection System - Update of CVCA certificate is allowed for CVCA - Update of current date is allowed for CVCA, domestic and foreign Document Verifier and domestic Extended Inspection System - Only with a public key from an IS certificate the challenge-response authentication itself is performed - The bitwise AND of the Certificate Holder Authorizations of a certificate chain is used for Terminal Authorization - Verifying validity of certificate chain - \ Certificates must be in the sequence: known CVCA [> CVCA]> DV > IS - \ Expiration dates must not be before the current date
+- Keys and data in transient memory are overwritten after usage. - Terminal Authentication with following properties: - According to TR03110 [BSI\TR-03110-1] checking certificates with ECDSA from F.IC CL. - It uses a challenge from the MRTD. - Usable only in a Secure Messaging session with Chip Authentication key. - It distinguishes between the roles: - \ Country Verifier Certification Authority. - \ Domestic and foreign Document Verifier. - \ Domestic and foreign Extended Inspection System. - Update of CVCA certificate is allowed for CVCA. - Update of current date is allowed for CVCA, domestic and foreign Document Verifier and domestic Extended Inspection System. - Only with a public key from an IS certificate the challenge-response authentication itself is performed. - The bitwise AND of the Certificate Holder Authorizations of a certificate chain is used for Terminal Authorization. - Verifying validity of certificate chain: - \ Certificates must be in the sequence: known CVCA [> CVCA...]> DV > IS. - \ Expiration dates must not be before the current date with the exception of CVCA.